-Sub-a irea Non-compliant/ Partially Compliant/Compliant 2.1 Process of teaching and learning and student-centred teaching methodology Compliant 2.2 Practical training Compliant 2.3 Student assessment Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant 2.1 Process of teaching and learning and student-centred teaching methodology Compliant 2.2 Practical training Compliant 2.3 Student assessment Compliant 2.4 Study guides structure, content and interactive activities Compliant

 2.a.
 There is a danger of over assessment, and the course team needs to monitor the number of assessment points across the programme as a whole.
-While each may be justifiable in isolation, the cumulative impact of multiple assessment points across a programme such as this targeted at professional learners, many of whom are returning to learning, can be significant
+While each may be justifiable in isolation, the cumulative impact of multiple assessment points across a programme such as this targeted at professional learners, many of whom are returning to learning, can be significant.